tendo209/es-theme-epicnoir-handheld/README.md

        cd ~/.emulationstation/themes
        git clone https://github.com/tendo209/es-theme-epicnoir-handheld.git --branch master

+#### Manual installation

+Download and decompress the zipped folder and paste it in your EmulationStation themes folder.
+Then within ES, install the new theme.

 ### Update

 In order to update your installed theme (if you installed with above instructions), open a terminal and run: